ToshioCP/Gtk4-tutorial/gfm/sec16.md

 Usually, GMenuItem has attributes.
 One of the attributes is label.
 For example, there is a menu item which has "Edit" label in the first diagram in this section.
-"Cut", "Copy", "Paste" and "Select All" are also the lables of menu items.
+"Cut", "Copy", "Paste" and "Select All" are also the labels of menu items.
 Other attributes will be explained later.

 Some menu items have a link to another GMenu.